dizonivan11/Pillar/README.md

 # Pillar
-## A CSharp Web Framework

-> Pillar is a web framework that uses the power of .NET Framework for creating dynamic pages easily with the help of CSScript Library for scripting.
+> Pillar is a C# web framework that uses the power of .NET Framework for creating dynamic pages easily with the help of CSScript Library for scripting.

 An example usage of the framework.
 ```csharp